Entropy-Foundation/class-group/README.md

 # Class Group DKG

 We implement a class-group based DKG (distributed key generation) algorithm using BICYCL library at: https://github.com/Entropy-Foundation/BICYCL.
 Our implementation is based on a modified version of BICYCL library and we use Miracl core library at: https://github.com/miracl/core for BLS-12381 curve implementation.
-The Miracl core library is licensed under the Apache License v2.0 and the BICYCL library is licensed under GNU General Public License v3.0.

 Follow these steps to build and test the library:

 Step 1: Install BICYCL library at https://github.com/Entropy-Foundation/BICYCL